arnoudkooi/sn-scriptsync/README.md

 **Solution** (See [#24](https://github.com/arnoudkooi/sn-scriptsync/issues/24)): In your ServiceNow instance, set the following system property:
 * **`glide.rest.sanitize_request_input`** = **`false`**
+(This may also apply to UI Macro's and other places where tags get escaped)

 I get an error when using in Safari: "User Not Authenticated"